Coconut & Almond Energy Bites

 Use a paring knife to split the vanilla bean lengthwise, then use the tip of the knife to scrape out the sticky seeds.
 Discard the pod and add the vanilla seeds to the nut mixture along with the pitted dates.
 Pulse until the dates are finely ground and the mixture comes together into a ball.

-Line a baking sheet with wax paper.
+Lay down a sheet of wax paper or baking parchment.
 Place the remaining 2 tablespoons coconut in a small bowl.
-Using a tablespoon, portion the date mixture into 20 pieces, dropping them on the lined baking sheet.
+Using a tablespoon, portion the date mixture into 20 pieces, dropping them on the wax paper.
 Using clean hands, roll the portions in into small balls and then roll them in the remaining coconut to coat.

 Store the energy bites an airtight container at room temperature for up to 1 week.